 Meeting location: Cathedral Square, Dunsmuir & Richards streets.

 End point: Maple Tree Square, Gastown – a short walk from the start point.

 Need to know:

 - Forbidden Vancouver`s tours are designed for adult audiences and do contain references to adult themes.
 The tours are not recommended for children.
 However, teenagers have come on tours and thoroughly enjoy the experience.
-As a benchmark, if you are comfortable with your teenager watching CSI, then you won’t have a problem with them coming on one of our tours.
+As a benchmark, if you are comfortable with your teenager watching CSI, then you won’t have a problem with them coming on one of the tours.

 - The tour is wheelchair accessible.

 - The tours happen rain or shine.
 Vancouver can be a little wet at times, so we recommend you bring an umbrella.
-The tour has been crafted with routes that have scenes under cover wherever possible – using roofs, archways, awnings or even indoors.
+The tour has been crafted with routes that have scenes under cover wherever possible – using archways, roofs, awnings or even indoors.
 So there will always be opportunities to stay dry on the tour.